tdpetrou/pandas_cub/README.md

 ### 32. `diff` method

-The `diff` method accepts a single parameter `n` and takes the difference between the current row and the `n`th preceding row.
+The `diff` method accepts a single parameter `n` and takes the difference between the current row and the `n` previous row.
 For instance, if a column has the values [5, 10, 2] and `n=1` the `diff` method would return [NaN, 5, -8].
 The first value is missing because there is no value preceding it.

 This method will only be possible with numeric columns.
 String columns will raise a `TypeError`.
 Except this error and skip the column.